lcnight/dfsMerge/README.md

     # push two files to hdfs in compression and verbose mode
     hadoop jar dfsMerge.jar dfsMerge -m log1,log3 -f log2,log4 -v -c

+HOW:
+    you may think how to use this tool? the tool provide only to merge file(s) to hdfs base on api 1.0.1, when you want to merge or push your file(s) into hdfs, you can wrap the tool in you shell script or something similar.
+    keep in mind that the merge logic is very simple :)

 contact info:
 liuscmail#126.com